nwchemgit/nwchem-wiki/Software-supporting-NWChem.md

   - **Pymatgen** Python Materials Genomics open-source Python library for materials analysis
     <http://pymatgen.org>

-## Programs that can display cube and/or Molden files
+## Programs that can display or manipulate cube and/or Molden files

 The following programs can display cube files from [ charge density ](DPLOT#GAUSSIAN_--_Gaussian_Cube_format "wikilink") and [